-You've almost certainly heard the term before, but maybe you've never been completely sure of what it means.
-Or maybe you just need a quick refresher.
-Whatever the case may be, we want to start with a quick definition — just to make sure we're on the same page.
+You’ve almost certainly heard the term before, but maybe you’ve never been completely sure of what it means.
+Or maybe you just need some examples of inbound marketing.
+Whatever the case may be, we want to start with a quick definition — just to make sure we’re on the same page.

 According to Optimizely, inbound marketing is:

 “A marketing methodology that is designed to draw visitors and potential customers in, rather than outwardly pushing a brand, product or service onto prospects in the hope of lead generation or customers.”